 Grains, particularly whole grain types, are the base of Turkish cuisine.
 One of the whole wheat grains is bulgur.
 It is used in preparing a variety of dishes, especially salads such as Kisir and pilaf.
 It is high in fibers, B-group vitamins, and minerals, which help in keeping digestion sound.
 Rice is another common grain consumed purely or cooked flavorfully with vegetables, herbs, and spices to increase its nutritional value.

 Bread is essential to most Turkish meals, particularly the whole grain and sourdough types.
-Traditional bread, like simit or lavash, is taken with many different dips and spreads for complex carbohydrates and energy gain.
+Traditional Turkish bread, like simit or lavash, is taken with many different dips and spreads for complex carbohydrates and energy gain.
 Fermentation in sourdough improves digestion and absorbs nutrients, making the bread healthier than the refined white bread varieties.

 5. Turkish Desserts for Better Health